search icon

 Electronic Arts

 By creating an emotional connection with consumers, the brand has managed to become one of the market leaders within a few decades.
-Some of the famous Electronic Arts products are Need for Speed, The Sims, Battlefield, and others.
+Some of the most famous Electronic Arts products include Need for Speed, The Sims, Fifa, Apex Legends, Battlefield, and other popular games.

 17. Mailchimp